Remi Tinubu Pushes For Timely Prosecution Of GBV Offenders

-The First Lady, Oluremi Tinubu has advocated for the timely prosecution of the perpetrators of Gender-Based Violence (GBV) against women in the country.
+First Lady Oluremi Tinubu has advocated a timely prosecution of the perpetrators of gender-based violence (GBV) against women.

-In a release she personally authored commemorating the International Day for the Elimination of Violence Against Women, marking the start of the 16 Days of Activism against gender-based violence.
+In a message to commemorate the International Day for the Elimination of Violence Against Women, marking the start of the 16 Days of Activism against genderbased violence, Mrs Tinubu said:

 “Although we are making remarkable progress, however, many women and girls, especially in rural and underserved areas, remain trapped in these cycles of violence and inequality.

 “We must take collective action across all sectors of society.
-Reporting and timely prosecution of perpetrators, and increased support for victims and survivors are vital to creating safer environments for women and girls.
+Reporting and timely prosecution of perpetrators, increased support for victims and survivors are vital to creating safer environments for women and girls.”

 “As we observe these 16 days of activism, I urge us to seize this period as a call to action for each of us to challenge harmful behaviours.